 - Apply eye makeup to the outside of your eyelashes.
 Lining the inner rim of your eyelids can clog or irritate the meibomian glands.

 - Be diligent about eye hygiene.
 Always thoroughly wash your face and eyes before bed with eye-safe cleaning products.

 Our Dry Eye Optometrist Can Help

-At The Dry Eye Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we know that our patients want to look and feel their best.
 That’s why we tailor your dry eye treatment to suit your lifestyle and needs.

 If you or a loved one suffers from symptoms of DES to any degree, we can help.
 Our optometric team will determine the underlying cause of your dry eye symptoms and offer the relief you seek.

-To schedule a dry eye consultation, comtact The Dry Eye Center at Drs.
+To schedule a dry eye consultation, comtact Drs.
 Farkas, Kassalow, Resnick & Associates today!

-The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island and Nassau County, New York and surrounding communities.

 - A: Yes, certain foods help the eyes stay properly hydrated.
 Specific vitamins, fatty acids and trace elements are good not only for our overall health but also for our tear film.
 These include Omega 3 fatty acids, Vitamins A, B, C, E, as well as Lutein and Zeaxanthin.